Generic Name: sumatriptan (SOO-ma-TRIP-tan)

 - Overuse of Imitrex spray can cause your headache to become worse.
 Do NOT take more than the recommended dose or use more often than prescribed without checking with your doctor.

-- Rarely, serious heart problems (eg, heart attack, irregular heartbeat) have been reported within a few hours of using Imitrex spray.
-Contact your doctor at once if fast or irregular heartbeat; chest, jaw, or neck pain or numbness; numbness of an arm or leg; severe stomach pain, dizziness, or vomiting; fainting; or vision changes occur.
+- Rarely, serious and sometimes fatal heart problems (eg, heart attack, irregular heartbeat) have happened within a few hours of using Imitrex spray.
+Contact your doctor at once if fast or irregular heartbeat; chest, throat, jaw, or neck tightness, pain, pressure, or heaviness; breaking out in a cold sweat; shortness of breath; numbness or tingling of an arm or leg; severe stomach pain, dizziness, or vomiting; or fainting occur.
 Discuss any questions or concerns with your doctor.